EnzymeML/PyEnzyme/docs/_getstarted/02_Validation.rst

 Using an example spreadsheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since the blank validation YAML wont demonstrate all types of checks, we
+Since the blank validation YAML won't demonstrate all types of checks, we
 are going to use an example that has been provided in this directory and
 convert it to YAML.